isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev.rst

       a.Hugo_Symbol,
       b.Study )
     --
-    -- Finally we count up genes that contain variants.
+    -- Finally we count up genes contained for each tissue type.
     --
   SELECT
     Study,